google/tcav-for-ehr/tcav-for-ehr/README.md

 type will be created.
 Files are saved in `export_dir`, under the name `<dataset>_<scaling_type>_v003_<date>_<time>_<suffix>.pkl`

-**This needs updating with latest colab once it is finished** The Python notebook `Synthetic_dataset_illustration.ipynb` allows exploring some of the dataset generation parameters and illustrates the type of sequences that are generated.
-The last cell also displays an example of a dataset being generated and saved locally and leads to the same results as using the above script.

 ### Building and training models

 The following command builds a RNN model and trains it using the previously